sc-voice/sc-voice/docs/en/Home-EN.md

 ---
-next: Using Voice
+next: 'Using Voice'
-next_href: using-voice
+next_href: 'using-voice'
-next_aria: Using Voice
+next_aria: 'using voice'
 ---
 ### Welcome!
 Search for and hear the words of the Buddha with Voice.